 Few drugs will require you to avoid contact with family or other people.
 However, there are some steps you can take to help family and pets avoid chemotherapy exposure.

-Your body will rid itself of chemotherapy medications in the first 48 hours after treatment.
+Your body will rid itself of most chemotherapy medications in the first 48 hours after treatment.
 The drugs may be present in your bodily fluids, including urine, tears, vomit, and blood.
 Exposure to these fluids can irritate your skin or the skin of others.

 - Close the lid before flushing the toilet and flush twice after each use.
 If possible, you may wish to use a separate bathroom from family members.